franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 ### Understand the Modes
 Most users are surprised that there are so many modes in Vim: *normal*, *insert*, *replace*, *visual*, *command*.

-Initially Vim was designed to use both from a command-line interface and as a standalone application in a GUI without a mouse/cursor.eds the *normal* mode to navigate around the file.
-When we users open a file, rather than just editing, more often we *read*, *select*, and *jump to where we want to edit*.
-Thus, we need **faster ways to navigate**, which is what Vim is good at and why it is still used today after almost 3 decades since its initial release in 1991.
+Initially Vim was designed to use both from a command-line interface and as a standalone application in a GUI without a mouse/cursor.
+The *normal* mode to navigate around the file.
+When we users open a file, rather than just editing, more often we *read*, *select*, and *jump to where we want to edit*. *Normal* mode makes navigation on keyboard much faster, which is why it is still used today after almost 3 decades since its initial release in 1991.

 Here are what the four modes are for and how to enter them: